 And what if I also told you that you’d be living in a first world, European country with good roads, safe-drinkable tap water, wonderful, almost-free healthcare (better than the UK or USA) and that it was the fourth safest country in the world?

-So if you have income similar to my Peer to Peer lending income.
+So if you have income from investments or a reasonable pension.
 You all are set!

 Would you believe me?

 Well you would be wrong not to, because it’s all true!